rustsec/advisory-db/README.md

 consume the data and can be used for auditing and reporting (send PRs to add yours):

 * [cargo-audit]: Audit `Cargo.lock` files for crates with security vulnerabilities
+* [cargo-deny]: Audit `Cargo.lock` files for crates with security vulnerabilities, limit the usage of particular dependencies, their licenses, sources to download from, detect multiple versions of same packages in the dependency tree and more.

 ## Reporting Vulnerabilities